Andrew-Biggins/CardGame/README.md

 # CardGame

+## Launch Instructions
+To launch the game in Visual Studio start a new instance of the CardGame.WPF project.

 ## Design Philosophy
 - Keep the scoring rules encapsulated behind small, single-purpose services so each concern (input validation, parsing, hand validation, scoring) can evolve independently.
 - Use constructor injection to make dependencies explicit and swap them easily in tests; the default parameterless constructors preserve simple wiring for the WPF app.